rufus173/librhttp/docs/shared_lib.md

 Returns 0 on success and < 0 on failure.
 The linked lists will be automaticaly freed when the http request is freed.

+## Adding a body to a http request

+Use the funciton `int http_add_body(struct HTTP_request *,char *body)` with your request and body.
+This function will copy the data provided so you can free the data sent into it after executes.
+The new body data in the request will then be managed by this libraries functions.

 ## Receiving a response

 Use the function `HTTP_response *http_receive_response(HTTP_connection *)` to receive a response from the server after making a request.
 It will allocate the struct returned, which can be freed after use with `http_free_response()`.